graphpaperpress/Sell-Media/readme.txt

 Using Sell Media, you can:

-*   Sell photos, videos, pdf's and other digital files.
+*   Sell photos, galleries, videos, pdf's and other digital files.
 *   Create you own stock photo or video site.
 *   Charge licensing fees for commercial, editorial, or personal usages.
 *   Protect file uploads.